TH3RIV/Frontend-Mentor-Challenges/C11-Advice-Generator-App/README.md

 2. Plan out the work order.
 3. Complete the HTML.
 4. Style using CSS.
+5. Make it functional with JS.
-5. Make sure my project looks as close to the provided design as possible.
+6. Make sure my project looks as close to the provided design as possible.
-6. Have a well deserved mug of coffee.
+7. Have a well deserved mug of coffee.
-7. Upload the solution.
+8. Upload the solution.

 ### Built with

-- Semantic HTML5 markup
+- Semantic HTML5 markup.
-- CSS custom properties
+- CSS custom properties.
+- Vanilla Javascript.
-- Mobile-first workflow
+- Mobile-first workflow.
-- Responsive Design
+- Responsive Design.

 ### Useful resources